 In his notebooks as well as in the letter to the Sultan, Leonardo did not provide details on the materials that would be used, nor on the method of construction.

-Karly Bast, head of research at MIT, with his team analyzed the materials of the time and concluded that the bridge could only have been made of stone: wood and brick would not have held up.
-Most importantly, the system could have held itself up simply by "wedging" the stones together, without the need for other adhesives.
+Karly Bast, head of the MIT research, analyzed the materials of the time with his team, concluding that the bridge could only have been made of stone: wood and bricks would not have held up.
+More importantly, the system could have stood up simply by "fitting" the stones together, without the need for other glues.

 Leonardo 3D printed